 Prerequisite: A+ Certification or equivalent knowledge is strongly recommended.
+Candidates must obtain a reading score of 10 and math score of 10 on the Test of Adult Basic Education (TABE).
 TABE test may be waived for students possessing a college degree.

 - Network Concepts and Protocols: IPv4 (Internet Protocol Version 4), IPv6, Ethernet, 802.11 (Wireless Technology) and Cable Management

 - Application Protocols: Hyper Text Transfer Protocol (HTTP), Post Office Protocol Version 3 (POP3), Simple Mail Transport Protocol (SMTP), File Transfer Protocol (FTP) and Secure Shell (SSH)